omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - changed workoutinstancecompleteddate to have default of timezone.localtime
 - changed save function of result to add wicd to instance as timezone.localtime.date
         - if doing timezone.date instead it will save the date from UTC date which will be wrong (ahead of my localtime)
+- change date_workout_completed on create result form to just DateField
+        - result form now has an initial date of today and then if a different date is chosen the "time" of that date is set to 0:00
+                - if the value is left as today then the timezone.now() datetime is used.

 Notes:
 - work computer currently has issues displaying video. it will display fine but the command window will show errors that "an established connection was aborted by the software in your host machine"